kubermatic/docs/content/kubermatic/master/advanced/oidc_auth/_index.en.md

 ### Share Clusters via Delegated OIDC Authentication

-The purpose of this feature is to allow using an OIDC provider like `dex` to authenticate to a Kubernetes cluster managed by Kubermatic.
+The purpose of this feature is to allow using an OIDC provider like `dex` to authenticate to a Kubernetes cluster managed by Kubermatic Kubernetes Platform (KKP).
 This feature can be used to share access to a cluster with other users.

 {{% notice note %}}
 **Note:** This feature is **experimental** and not enabled by default.
 See the [prerequisites](#prerequisites)